danialgoodwin/dev/cheat-sheets/microsoft-power-bi-cheat-sheet.md

 ## Development

+### How to create a multi-line chart in Power BI
+1. Start with a regular 'line chart'
+2. In the panel for Visualizations > Fields, add a column to the 'Legend' section
+3. See multiple lines when multiple fields in the column are selected

 ### How to create Power BI custom visuals
 - Most helpful: https://docs.microsoft.com/en-us/power-bi/developer/visuals/custom-visual-develop-tutorial
 - Main documentation: [Visuals in Power BI](https://docs.microsoft.com/en-us/power-bi/developer/power-bi-custom-visuals)